About the Nicobar Megapode

 How can I identify the Nicobar Megapode?

-The Nicobar megapode or Nicobar scrubfowl is a megapode found in some of the Nicobar Islands (India).
-Like other megapode relatives, it builds a large mound nest with soil and vegetation, with the eggs hatched by the heat produced by decomposition.
-Newly hatched chicks climb out of the loose soil of...
+The Nicobar megapode or Nicobar scrubfowl is a megapode endemic to the Nicobar Islands of India.
+Like other megapodes, it builds a large mound nest of soil and vegetation, with the eggs incubated by the heat produced by decomposition.
+Newly hatched chicks climb out of the loose soil of the mound and...

 Where can I report a Nicobar Megapode sighting?